Meaning of Intermediaries

-Intermediaries are an individual or a company who behave as a middleman between parties for an investment deal, business deal, negotiation, insurance, etc. These are commonly known as a consultant or a broker and are specialised in one specific area having all the necessary information.
-They give all the required information about a product to the customers and also streamlines a company’s processes.
-In other words, intermediaries are third party agents or individuals between parties for a specific deal.
+They give all the required information about a product to the customers and also streamline a company’s processes.
+In other words, intermediaries are third-party agents or individuals between parties for a specific deal.

-The 4 types of traditional intermediaries are as follows:
+The four types of traditional intermediaries are as follows:

-- Retailers- The retailers are the mediator between wholesaler and customers.
-They purchase different goods from the wholesaler and sell them to the ultimate customers in small quantities from one place.
+Retailers: Retailers are the mediators between wholesalers and customers.
+They purchase different goods from the wholesalers and sell them to the ultimate customers in small quantities from one place.